PrismarineJS/mineflayer-pathfinder/readme.md

  * `Returns` - a `Human`

 ### human.walkTo(goal, options)
 Walks to `goal` (a Vec3 at feet level) and returns a Promise that resolves once the bot has come to a stop there.
 The goal is `goal`'s block column within a block of its level.
 Planning runs in tick-sized slices and never blocks the event loop for longer than one.
 A goal the search cannot reach is walked as far as the closest reachable point before the Promise rejects with `no path`.
 Also rejects with `stuck`, `walk timed out`, `superseded` (a newer `walkTo` was issued) or `stopped`.
+The controller drives the bot from physics ticks, so with `bot.physicsEnabled` set to `false` it cannot move it at all and rejects straight away instead of standing still until the timeout.
  * `options` - optional:
    * `radius` - stop within this distance of the goal (default: the personality's `stopRadius`)
    * `timeout` - ms (default `60000`)
    * `faceAt` - Vec3 to look at once arrived (an entity's eyes, a block); the Promise resolves after the look settles

 ### human.lookAt(point, options)
 Turns the head to `point` after a reaction delay and resolves once it has settled.
+Rejects straight away when `bot.physicsEnabled` is `false`, because the head only moves on a physics tick.
  * `options.settleMs` - how long the head must be still (default `300`)

 ### human.stop()